UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

 Introduction
 ===============

-UModeler Lite includes core functionality of UModeler so that you can experience of the power and conveience of it.
+UModeler Lite includes core functionality of the full version so that you can experience of the power and conveience of UModeler.

 ----------------------------------------------------------------------------------------------------------------------